 Follow the instructions to sign in to your repository.
 Then select the repository and other relevant details and select the branch you want to import from.

-View Import Settings for more configuration options.
+You can also select View Import Settings for more configuration options.
 These options will vary depending on your specification.

 In the Importing message that displays in the Postman footer, select Go to Specification next to a specification or